 The Flu Shot: Still Your Best Bet

-To avoid being one of the many Michiganders who come down with the flu this winter, get a flu shot.
-It’s still your best defense against the virus, according to the CDC.
+To avoid being one of the many Michiganders who come down with the flu this winter, think about getting a flu shot early, in September or October.
+It’s still your best defense against the virus.
 If you still aren’t sold, the following answers can help clear up your confusion.

 Q: I got the flu shot last year but still got sick.
 So why get it this year?

 A: The flu hit hard last year, despite many people getting a flu shot.
 That’s because an annual flu shot doesn’t guarantee you’ll avoid the flu, but it does lower your risk and remains your best defense.

 Q: Why isn’t the flu shot foolproof?